Lesson 8: Karst management and post-harvest operations

 The following best management practices are recommended:

 • Evaluate degraded features or sites individually to determine if rehabilitation efforts would be successful or lead to more disturbance.
-Where more damage could result from rehabilitation efforts, avoid undertaking any action
+Where more damage could result from rehabilitation efforts, avoid undertaking any action.
+Rehabilitation efforts may include:

-• stabilizing sinkhole sideslopes with grass seeding
+• Stabilizing sinkhole sideslopes with grass seeding

-• modifying tree planting where soil has been lost into epikarst cavities
+• Modifying tree planting where soil has been lost into epikarst cavities

-• removing logging debris or windthrow from sinking streams, surface karst features and cave entrances.
+• Removing logging debris or windthrow from sinking streams, surface karst features and cave entrances.

 • Use low ground-pressure equipment and rubber mats for recovering debris in or near sinkholes with unstable rims and sideslopes